MichaelRWolf/org-roam-logseq/MIGRATE_TO_LOGSEQ.md

 - **Permission issues**: iCloud directories with restricted access
 - **Git version control**: Multiple repos and submodules creating confusion

-**Note**: The Portable_Profile submodule and its `michael` symlink to home directory are ignored in this migration plan as they are part of a separate system.

 ### Current Directory Structure
 ```
 org-roam-logseq/
 ├── logseq/                           # Unused config
 ├── migrate-org-to-obsidian/
-│   ├── portable-profile/
-│   │   ├── michael -> /Users/michael  # Problematic symlink
-│   │   └── ...
 │   ├── bin/org_roam_to_obsidian.sh   # Obsidian migration script
 │   └── ...
 └── ...